CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ## LTO, But Better (Better Build Times, Anyway)

 In terms of raw performance, thin LTO is negligibly worse: using it to build Clang 3.9, Stinnett finds a speed-up of 2.63% versus full LTO's 2.86%.
 The trade-off for that extra 0.23%, however, is compiling and linking with full LTO takes him 4x longer!
+As benchmarks go, it paints an instructive picture of what 'better' LTO looks like.

+The goal of my last post was to shout out several cheat codes ( )

+With my last post, I wanted to highlight various cheat codes for PGO, and get in to how, when, and why they complement each other.

-As benchmarks go, I think this draws a pretty clear distinction with my last post.
-My goal was to introduce some more obscure PGO cheat codes (CSIR PGO chief among them), .
-Here, on the other hand, we're working backwards from the gold standard of full LTO to improve it for devrlopers, not the end-user.
-Depending on your project, parallelising with thin LTO might not be the only way of bettering your quality-of-life as a developer - but fair warning, while none of the following tricks will meaningfully worsen run-time performance versus full LTO, they're won't make it more faster either.
+My time around, I'm working backwards.
+Full LTO is, kinda tautologically, the most performant LTO can get - if you want to eke out improvements across sources, you won't do better than optimising every compilation unit with knowledge of every other compilation unit.
+Its various variants are all designed around reducing build times without shifting (too much of) that sluggishness onto the end user.
+Depending on your project, parallelising with thin LTO might not be the only way of bettering your quality-of-life as a developer - but fair warning, while none of the following tricks will meaningfully worsen run-time performance versus full LTO, they're not going to make it faster either.

 ### Unified LTO

-**Clang flags** [...]
+**Clang flags** `-funified-lto`

 ### Fat LTO

+Take it one step further, even.

-**Clang flags** [...]
+**Clang flags** `-ffat-lto-objects`

 ### Distributed Thin LTO (DTLTO)